 Reference - Form arguments

-A Loki_AdminComponents is a form that is defined within the XML layout:
+A Loki_AdminComponents form is a block that is defined within the XML layout by referring to the PHTML template Loki_AdminComponents::form.phtml and accompanied with various required or optional arguments.

 <block name="yireo-training.example-admin.form" template="Loki_AdminComponents::form.phtml">